What are Postpartum Blues?

 Hormonal changes and physical exhaustion from childbirth are not the only factors that cause postpartum blues.
 Having a new baby presents a new set of responsibilities and changes in life routines.
 Adjusting to this new life after welcoming a newborn can cause most parents to feel overwhelmed and worried for the first two or so weeks after childbirth.

-While there is no one specific cause of postpartum blues, there are factors that can contribute to its potential development.
+While there is no specific cause of postpartum blues, factors can contribute to its potential development.

 Common factors that cause postpartum blues can include: